SlinkyPotato/IronGate/README.md

 # Iron Gate

-Iron Gate is the code name given to a really convenient files and foldesr organization system.
+Iron Gate is the code name given to a really convenient files and folders organization system.
 This is a cross-platform application built for Windows and Mac OSX.
 Some really great features:

   - Tag files and folders for quick search up
   - Save folder structures frequently used